 "Significant development should be focused on locations which are or can be made sustainable, through limiting the need to travel and offering a genuine choice of transport modes.
 This can help to reduce congestion and emissions, and improve air quality and public health.
 However, opportunities to maximise sustainable transport solutions will vary between urban and rural areas, and this should be taken into account in both plan-making and decision-making."
-(Paragraph 105) Plans should protect and exploit opportunities for the use of sustainable transport modes for the movement of goods or people.
-Therefore, developments should be located and designed where practical to
+(Paragraph 110) Within this context, applications for development should: